Online activity can be monitored via your broadband provider to ensure that your child stays safe on the internet.

-Communication in conjunction with broadband parental controls should help you feel confident that your children are safe while using the internet.
+Talking to your child about staying safe online and using broadband parental controls should help you feel confident that your children are using the internet safely.

-It's important to talk to your children about their internet usage and experiences.
-For hints and guidance on how to approach this, visit the NSPCC's website† and the UK Safer Internet Centre.
+It's important to openly communicate with your children about their internet usage and experiences.
+For hints and guidance on how to approach this, visit the NSPCC's website and the UK Safer Internet Centre.

-As well as the home PC, remember that smartphones, tablets, games consoles and other devices that connect to the internet will have settings to activate parental controls.
+As well as the home computer, remember that smartphones, tablets, games consoles and other devices that connect to the internet will have settings to activate parental controls too.

 Securing your network and ensuring online security is the first step in protecting your children online, but using different software to block sites, set time limits and monitor their usage may be necessary.

 The features and tools for parental controls vary depending on your ISP or software provider.
 Here’s what’s usually included:

 Content filters are a tool typically included in parental control software.
 Filters aim to reduce the chances of children coming across inappropriate content while surfing the web.